AlbaXIII/slant/README.md

 Once decided, I had to retrofit the slant API in order to receive the average ratings, but in it’s initial implementation I could only send the default integer returned from the initial useState declaration, which was 5.

 This was because both my API view and call in both ends of the stack were misaligned and sending and receiving the wrong data in my fetchRating function.

+- Deployment

+When heading to final deployment, I came into conflict with a very strange deployment error in Heroku.
+When deploying the main branch, the CommentCreateForm.js component was stopping the deployment as Heroku was flagging it as not found.
+After troubleshooting this was found to be because the component in GitHub was labelled as commentCreateForm and was therefore bricking imports when run as a buildpack in Heroku.

+To solve this, I deleted the comment form, pushed the empty code, reimplemented the form, pushed the code again and checked for correct formatting.

 ###  Unfixed bugs